Europe 1: Europe 1 on longwave

 Europe 1 has been broadcast in France, from France, through a dense FM network since 1986, but the station was also broadcast on longwave by Europe 1's longwave transmitter until the end of 2019.
-The longwave feed was transmitted by Europäische Rundfunk- und Fernseh-AG (in English, European Radio and Television Company), broadcasting on longwave at 183 kHz from Felsberg in the Saarland.
+The longwave feed was transmitted by Europäische Rundfunk- und Fernseh-AG (in English, European Radio and Television Company), broadcasting on longwave on 183 kHz from Felsberg in the Saarland.
 Car radios in France scanned in 3 kHz steps making it easy to tune 183 kHz.

 For longwave, the Felsberg antenna system beamed Europe 1's signal southwestward towards France.
 In the easterly direction, transmissions were attenuated, so, in Eastern Europe, only a weak signal could be heard.
 However, because of a defect in the antenna system, only the carrier frequency was properly screened to the east; the sidebands suffered less attenuation, so that, in the east, sideband reception was adequate (especially if using an SSB receiver) but distorted.
 Following the collapse of one mast in the four-mast phased array on 8 October 2012, the two-mast reserve antenna was used, resulting in a reduced signal in parts of France but a stronger and undistorted signal in northern Europe and the British Isles.

 Carrier frequencies on the longwave band are assigned as integer multiples of nine kHz ranging from 153 to 279 kHz.
 However, the Europe 1 transmitter's frequency, 183 kHz, was offset from the usual nine kHz multiples established under the Geneva Plan.

 For longwave, in Felsberg, the four guyed antenna masts which were erected in 1954 and 1955 average 277 metres in height.
 The building where the transmitters were housed is an architecturally unusual, prestressed-concrete construction that needs no internal supporting columns.
 It has been designated an architectural monument by the European Union and is a protected structure.

 It was reported on 23 December 2019 that an email from Lagardère Active had confirmed that the longwave service of Europe 1 would cease transmission at midnight CET on 1 January 2020.

 In the event, Europe 1 longwave transmission ceased on 31 December 2019 at 23:30 CET.